waxlab/wax/doc/w8l.md

-# WaxL : C Lua Library Dev
+# Wool : C Lua Library Dev

 To use it, include the `waxL/waxL.h` header.